kimgoetzke/procedural-generation-2/README.md

 You will neither find advanced concepts of Rust being applied (correctly) here nor advanced procedural generation techniques.

-> [!NOTE]
-> I'm still actively working on this.
-Parts of what I want to do is still missing and, at times, I may even leave
-> it in a broken state.

 ## Demo

 ![Screenshot 1](assets/ignore/screenshot1.png)